An assessment of racial disparities in pretrial decision-making using misclassification models: Discussion

 Funding support for Kimberly A. H. Webb was provided by the LinkedIn and Cornell Ann S. Bowers College of Computing and Information Science strategic partnership PhD Award.
+Funding support for Sarah A. Riley was provided by the John D. and Catherine T. MacArthur Foundation.
 Martin T. Wells was supported by NIH awards U19AI111143-07 and P01-AI159402.